apache/trafficcontrol/docs/source/admin/traffic_ops/using.rst

 +--------------------------------------------------+---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

 ..
 [1] These fields are not validated by Traffic Ops to be correct syntactically, and can cause Traffic Server to not start if invalid.
 Please use with caution.
+..
+[2] It is not recommended to change the Routing Name of a Delivery Service after deployment because this changes its Delivery FQDN (i.e. ``<routing-name>.<deliveryservice>.<cdn-domain>``), which means that SSL certificates may need to be updated and clients using the Delivery Service will need to be transitioned to the new Delivery URL.

 .. index::